 How to make dosa batter or idli batter

 In this post, I will guide you to make dosa batter recipe.
 This recipe will help you to make plain or simple dosa, masala dosa, idli, uttapam.
 I will show you the recipe in a very simple way so that you can make it easier.
-If you have not to make dosa batter any time then no worry you will learn it.
+If you have not make dosa batter any time then no worry you will learn it.
 Making dosa batter and dosa is a little tricky but you will learn after reading all the points mentioned in this post.

 Dosa is mainly a South Indian dish.
 But people in north India as well outside India have it.
-It is a breakfast dish but people have it in lunch and dinner also.
+It is a breakfast dish but people have it for lunch and dinner also.
 In North India, there are very small shops which are making dosa, idli, uttapam, vada, and sambhar.
 And some big restaurants also are specialized in South Indian cuisine.
 But there main food on the menu is dosa.
 They serve much variety of dosa in their restaurant.

 It is made with rice and an urad dal mixture.
 They need to be soaked in water and grinding needs to be done for making the batter.
 After that mixture needs to be spread on hot tawa for making dosa.
 I will explain to you first how to make a batter.
 It is one of the first and important steps in making dosa, idli, etc. with the batter.

 Is dosa healthy?

-Dosa, idli, uttapam which we are going to make it with dosa batter is very healthy.
+Dosa, idli, uttapam which we are going to make with dosa batter is very healthy.
 It is a very healthy meal.